hhenson/hgraph/docs/library/index.md

 `filter_` suppresses ticks of a time series when the `condition` time series' value is `False`.

 ### throttle
-`throttle` reduces the rate of ticks in a time s eries to the given period.
-It works like `resample` if the rate of ticks is higher than the period but unlike `resample` does not produce ticks when the source time series down not tick.
+`throttle` reduces the rate of ticks in a time series to the given period.
+It works like `resample` if the rate of ticks is higher than the period but unlike `resample` does not produce ticks when the source time series does not tick.

 ### gate
 `gate` queues up ticks of a time series when the value of `condition` if `False`.
 Once it turns `True` the queued up